Hillevy/Tabletop-game/README.md

 # Tabletop-game
-Virtual environment for tabletop games using Leap a Motion
+Virtual environment for tabletop games using a Leap Motion.
+Was made by Elio de Gani and Eva Stephane.